Hexagram Forty-four—Gradual Invasion

 The first line, yin, shows that such a person should be kept in check like a carriage with the brake set firmly.
 Movement in any direction will bring misfortune.
 The analogy is given of a young pig that is sure to cause trouble if let loose.

-The third line, yang, shows one who walks with great difficulty after a flailing cuts the skin of his/her buttocks.
+The third line, yang, shows one who walks with great difficulty after a flailing cuts the skin of their buttocks.
 It is good to stand up for oneself, since the humiliation and pain will eventually go away.

 The fifth line, yang, shows a small, spreading tree that conceals a jewel.
-There is a deep faith that one can regain his/her wealth and overcome the petty invader.
+There is a deep faith that one can regain their wealth and overcome the petty invader.
 This faith will bring good fortune.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.